 Mom Psych's Approach: Mom Psych is dedicated to presenting quality academic research in terms that make it accessible to the general public without sacrificing its nuances and complexity.

 Word Count and Readability: Avoid lengthy articles unless the topic can't be adequately addressed otherwise.
-Counts of 800-1,000 words are preferred but exceptions may occasionally be made.
+Counts of 800-1,000 words are preferred but exceptions may occasionally be made as per the writers' guidelines that will be provided when a query has been accepted.
 Please consider whether complex topics can be addressed as a series of articles.
 Also, our readers may not be familiar with specialized academic jargon.
 Whenever possible use laymen's terms; if this cannot be done without sacrificing accuracy, please include a phrase or two that explains the meaning of technical terms the first time they are used in the text.

-Citation Style: Please use APA or MLA citation styles.
-Although in-line citations will be removed before publishing online, our fact-checking process requires review of sources.
+Citation Style: Mom Psych's standard is the Chicago Manual of Style.
+However, APA or MLA citation's are handy for fact-checking purposes.
+Although academic-style citations will be removed before publishing online, our fact-checking process requires review of sources.
 This is what keeps Mom Psych from morphing into pop-psych.

 Poems and Personal Stories: We don't publish poems or first-person accounts in our article pages but we may consider including them in one of our blogs if the item is relevant to a recent post.
 Simply comment on the blog post that relates to your experience and tell us how your poem or short piece connects to our topic.
 If it strikes a chord, we may feature it in a subsequent post.